do-martin/Dogs-vs-Cats-Image-Classification/README.md

 You can find the specific library versions in the `requirements.txt` file.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements, please fork the repository and create a pull request.